 Consideration should be given to the whole workstation as well as the job being carried out there and any special requirements of the particular worker involved.
-Assessments may be carried out by a variety of means including face-to-face with a competent assessor or via a self assessment written form and should be undertaken whenever a new workstation is set up; a new user starts work; a change is made to an existing workstation or the way it’s used or when users complain of pain or discomfort.
+Assessments may be carried out by a variety of means including face-to-face with a competent assessor, via a self assessment written form or via an online system.
+They should be undertaken whenever a new workstation is set up; a new user starts work; a change is made to an existing workstation or the way it’s used or when users complain of pain or discomfort.

 Training and information can be given in face to face sessions or more typically these days as part of a combined assessment and training online module.
 Advice on good posture; adjusting chairs and desks, for example; arranging desk space; screen adjustment and lighting; breaks and changes of activity should be included together with information on reporting problems.

 The Health and Safety Executive (HSE) has said: "There is no increased risk from DSE work for those working at home temporarily.
 So in that situation employers do not need to do home workstation assessments."
-Quite what that means in the context of the situation we find ourselves in now is not totally clear.
+Quite what that means in the context of the situation we find ourselves in, with what for some may now have been many months of home working, is not totally clear.
 The concept of‘temporary’ in the context of home working is not defined.

-Employers would be well advised now to take steps to comply with the DSE Regulations, particularly as even short term incorrect usage of DSE can have the potential to create longer term health problems.
+Employers would be well advised to take steps now to comply with the DSE Regulations, if they have not already done so, particularly as even short term incorrect usage of DSE can have the potential to create longer term health problems.